 The Importance of Following Guidelines

-It’s unfortunate to learn that studies have shown that even with proper instructions and guidance, most dog owners do not follow directions carefully, resulting in an unbalanced meal.
+It’s unfortunate to learn that studies have shown that even with proper instructions and guidance, most dog owners do not follow directions carefully, resulting in unbalanced meals.

 The great news is that this problem is solvable by simply taking the time to learn about dog nutrition from the RIGHT sources.